 If you know the title of the article you are looking for, type it in the search box on the Libraries' home page, click search, and then look at the results to see if your article appears in the results.
 If you do another search after your first one, you will need to specify that you want articles only.
 To do this from the search results page, go the left side of the page under Format and check the box next to Article.
 Then do your search.

-Searching for Articles in Research Port
+Searching for Articles in the Database Finder

 Special Collections and Other Resources